yetanotherfrancisdeveloper/thinkcspy-exercises/README.md

 ## Chapter 4

 [In this chapter](https://runestone.academy/runestone/books/published/thinkcspy/PythonTurtle/toctree.html) is explained how loops work, in particular the <em>for loop</em>, with the use of the module <em>turtle</em>.
-The arguments are listed as follows:
+The paragraphs are listed as follows:

 <ul>
   <li><b>4.1.</b> Hello Little Turtles!</li>